-- determine which method is best suited for the job
+- Determining which method is best suited for the job

-Whichever carpet cleaning system is selected, a proper vacuuming is fundamental.
+Whichever carpet cleaning system is selected, proper vacuuming is fundamental.

-Approximately 79% of all carpet soil can be removed with vacuuming alone.
-Unfortunately, this vacuuming step is often overlooked with many carpet cleaning services.
-All our Carpet Cleaning Auckland technicians carry a quality upright vacum cleaner with a Hepa filter
+Vacuuming can remove approximately 79% of all carpet soil.
+Unfortunately, overlooked vacuuming step by many carpet cleaning services.
+All our Experts Steam ‘n’ Dry Carpet Cleaning Auckland service technicians carry a quality upright vacuum cleaner with a Hepa filter.

-With the emphasis on “healthy” cleaning, it is imperative that as much of the dry soil be removed through vacuuming.
-The vacuum system should filter down to .1-.5 microns or ideally utilize a “HEPA” filter.
+With the emphasis on “healthy” carpet cleaning, as much of the dry soil must be removed through vacuuming.
+The vacuum system should filter down to .1-.5 microns or ideally utilise a “HEPA” filter.

-The term dry cleaning brings to mind a kind of waterless cleaning system.
+The term dry cleaning certainly brings to mind a kind of waterless carpet cleaning system.
 Much like a dry cleaner would use to “dry clean” clothing.

-The dry cleaning method is better described as low moisture carpet cleaning.
-It’s considered “dry” because the carpet can be cleaned and then quickly brought back into use.
+The dry cleaning method is indeed better described as low moisture carpet cleaning.
+It’s “dry” because the carpet can be cleaned and quickly brought back into use.

 The dry carpet cleaning methods are:

-- This method utilizes an absorbent medium (sponges or powders) which has been impregnated with water and small amounts of detergent and solvent to absorb and control the soil once loosened, holding it for removal by vacuuming.
+- This method utilises a porous medium (sponges or powders) infused with water and small detergent amounts.
+The solvent to absorb and control the soil once loosened, holding it for removal by vacuuming.

-- The sponges/powder is worked into the carpet with a counter rotating double brush machine which also acts to revive the carpet pile during cleaning.
+- The sponges/powder works into the carpet with a counter-rotating double brush machine which also acts to revive the carpet pile while cleaning the carpets.

 - The advantages include less streaking and wick-backs of soil, and carpet can be back in service immediately.

-- The disadvantages of this method include a residue buildup of the absorbent sponges or powder which can be seen at the base of the carpet pile.
-This method may be limited in its ability to clean heavily soiled carpet.
+- This method’s disadvantages include a residue buildup of the absorbent sponges or powder seen at the carpet pile’s base.
+Consequently, this method may be limited in its ability to clean heavily soiled carpet.